 So, besides the regular nozzle rinsing, the stainless steel nozzle is sterilized automatically after the rinse.
 This sterilizing of the nozzle places Bio Bidet on par with some of the best in the industry.

 However, the UV sterilization feature is only available on the Discovery DLX.
 It will be a bummer if you find the Prodigy sexier and want the self-sterilizing feature.
-But all is not lost when two other hygiene features come with both Prodigy and Discovery DLX.

 Hygiene Does Not Necessarily Involve Sterilization All the Time